APA BEE REMOVAL

 Honey Bees and Roof Damage

 When honey bees make their nest inside your roof, they leave a wake of destruction behind.
 Hives are heavy and can result in structural damage.
 Honey and honeycomb can also ruin and stain the felt paper, tar, and shingles most roofs are made of.
 It’s important to understand that honey bees don’t just dig a hole through your walls to make their nest – they remove and chew up anything on their path.
-During bee removal in Orange County, it’s common to peel back a roof section only to discover destroyed insulation replaced by honeycombs.
+During thge bee removal process it’s common to peel back a roof section only to discover destroyed insulation replaced by honeycombs.

 How to Tell If Your Roof is Infested with Honey Bees